evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ## Performance

 The Lexus RZ 450e has a maximum power of 230KW (313hp).
 The total torque is 435nm.
-The 0-100km/h sprint (0-62mph) takes 5,3 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 5,3 seconds.
 The top speed is 160 km/h.

 ## Battery, range, and charging